 At Pickering, we understand you folks in the automotive

-industries have the toughest electronic testing requirements.
-For over 25 years, we have designed and manufactured commercial
+industries have the toughest electronic testing requirements. since 1988, we have designed and manufactured commercial

 and custom switching and simulation systems, as well as instrumentation for a wide range of diverse functional test and

 hardware-in-the-loop simulation applications to help in the test and validation of automotive and aerospace electronics.

 Our Switching Solutions for Hardware-in-the-Loop (HIL) Simulation Applications Include:

 - Modular Breakout System - Designed in partnership with OPAL-RT Technologies, this Modular Breakout System combines a BoB feature set with the added flexibility of an FIU.
 By mating the FIU chassis directly to the BoB using our plug-in modules, cabling is minimized, creating a more compact reliable design and improving signal integrity.

 - PXI Fault Insertion Unit (FIU) Switching for Fault Insertion Testing - these FIU switch products can be used to introduce electrical faults into a system—this test process typically duplicates various conditions which could occur because of corrosion, short/open circuits and other electrical failure inherited through age, damage or even faulty installation.